George-1100/Digital-forensics/README.md

 # Digital-forensics
 ## Description
-In this project i am going to do  Disk and memory forensics with ransomeware infected System
+In this project i am going to do  Disk and memory forensics with ransomeware infected System by using Autopsy and volatility

 ## Steps
 1. Setup up  isolated windows 10 Virutal machine without any internet connection